- Our Work

 Providing methodologies for comprehensive assessments of bamboo and rattan species, availability, opportunities and challenges for resource development, particularly in the Global South

-Creating bamboo and rattan database including type, availability, location, management, and potential uses and technologies
+Creating a bamboo and rattan database including type, availability, location, management, and potential uses and technologies

 Producing maps of bamboo and rattan distribution